justinethier/cyclone/docs/Garbage-Collector.md

 <img src="images/gc-graph-sweep.png" alt="Initial object graph">

 If the heap is still low on memory at this point the heap will be increased in size.
-Also, to ensure a complete collection data for any terminated threads is not freed until now.
+Also, to ensure a complete collection, data for any terminated threads is not freed until now.

 ### Resting
 The collector cycle is complete and it rests until it is triggered again.